 As soon as Nintendo announced the Nintendo 3DS we were sure about its success.

-- A device that can generate 3D images without any glasses, in a portable device: Amazing!
+- A portable device that can generate 3D images without any glasses: Amazing!

 However it didn’t succeeded as much as Nintendo expected… Why?

 The problem they had was that Nintendo couldn’t give Physical Evidence about its technically-amazing product through conventional Marketing campaigns.